yonatanvolog/jenga-ai-solver-build/README.md

-# Jenga AI Solver: Hierarchical Agents for Strategic Block Removal
+# Jenga AI Solver: Agents for Strategic Block Removal

 This project focuses on developing AI agents capable of playing the game of **Jenga** using reinforcement learning and simulation-based strategies.
 The game involves players strategically removing blocks from a tower and placing them on top without causing the tower to collapse.
 Our solution models this problem in a **Unity-based simulation environment**, where agents remove blocks while aiming to destabilize the tower for their opponent.